Larry Wilson (American football): Legacy and honors

+In 2020, his October 2, 1966 one-handed interception and 91 yard return for a touchdown was selected as one of the hundred greatest plays in NFL history.
 In 1966, he was one of only four non-quarterbacks to receive votes for most valuable player.
 The Newspaper Enterprise Association (NEA) named him Defensive Player of the Year in 1966.
 In 2007, NFL Network ranked him ninth on its list of the "Top 10 Draft Steals" in NFL history.